AdityaMulay1/AdityaMulay1/README.md

 👀 I'm interested in exploring the intersection of technology and creativity, building innovative solutions, and staying updated with the latest developments in the tech world.

-🌱 I'm currently learning advanced Python and sharpening my skills in web development to pursue my dream of becoming a software developer and eventually establishing my own business.
+🌱 I'm currently learning about cloud computing and sharpening my skills in web development to pursue my dream of becoming a software developer.

 💞️ I'm looking to collaborate on exciting projects that involve coding, design, and creative problem-solving.
 If you have ideas or opportunities, let's connect and discuss how we can work together.